 App Store Connect is your portal for managing your submission to the App Store

 To find the App settings, click on the App Icon on the top left.

 IMPORTANT Make sure your icon does not have any transparency in it otherwise Apple will not be able to accept it.
 For more recommendations on App Name and Icons, please visit this page

-To send your app to iTunes Connect, you'll simply select Publish to App Store and enter your Apple developer login credentials
+To send your app to App Store Connect, you'll simply select Publish to App Store and enter your Apple developer login credentials

 You may have to wait up to an hour for the app to be successfully sent to iTunes Connect since we have to build the app and it must go through the Apple submission process.

-If your app has been successfully uploaded, you will receive an email from iTunes Connect.
+If your app has been successfully uploaded, you will receive an email from App Store Connect.

-Your latest build will appear under the Testflight tab in your iTunes Connect dashboard.
+Your latest build will appear under the Testflight tab in your App Store Connect dashboard.
 Testflight is a tool from Apple that allows you to test your app before it is submitted for release in the App Store.
 You can use the tool to share your app with others.

 You may need to answer a question about export compliance.
 You can select 'no' when asked if you app uses encryption since apps made on Thunkable for iOS do not at the moment.